UzunDemir/uzun_architect/README.md

 *Built with 🐳 Docker and ⚡ FastAPI*
 ```

-This README:
-- Provides clear architecture visualization
-- Documents all services with their specific dependencies
-- Includes setup instructions for both automated and manual deployment
-- Shows API endpoints and testing examples
-- Explains the dependency isolation strategy
 - Covers troubleshooting common issues
 - Lists future enhancements for production readiness